Gustav Wilhelm Körber: Biography

 Best known for his investigations of lichen species native to Silesia, he also examined specimens found in central and southeastern Europe as well as lichen collected from Mediterranean and Arctic regions.
 Körber is credited with introducing the term in an 1855 publication to describe the distinctive multi-chambered spores of the lichen genera Rhizocarpon and Umbilicaria, as well as the terms and in later publications.
 Körber used fungal characteristics for the description of lichens.
 This was also adopted by Abramo Massalongo (1824-1860) and was termed the Italian-Silesian school of lichen systematics and continues to be used.
 He however did not accept the idea that lichens were a symbiotic form and wrote a polemic against the Schwendener-Bornet's lichen theory.
-He published the exsiccata Lichenes selecti Germanici.
+He published the exsiccata Lichenes selecti Germanici, distributing lichen specimens collected by famous lichenologists like Ferdinand Christian Gustav Arnold, Johannes Müller Argoviensis, Ignaz Sigismund Poetsch, Berthold Stein, among others.
 The genera Koerberia (within the Placynthiaceae family) and Koerberiella (in the Lecideaceae family) are named after him.

 Körber was a freemason and was involved in local politics and was a noted liberal.